-GIF Maker and Editor is a free GIF creator application for Android that allows users to create animated GIFs in a very simple way.
+GIF Maker and Editor (Android) is a free GIF creator application that allows users to create animated GIFs in a very simple way.
 Users can then share these files via social media, message applications, and email.

 GIF Maker and Editor is free to download, but if you want to get rid of all the ads and also unlock a few more options, like a set of 32 professional stickers and support for up to 600 frames, you’ll have to upgrade to the PRO version for $2.99.

 3. GIF Me!

 GIF Me!
 (Android | iOS) is an easy-to-use GIF maker that can create short clips using different methods.
 You can stick a few images together, which are then played in a loop.
 Alternatively, you can shoot a quick video if you prefer.
 There’s also an option to import files.

 Once you have a video or a batch of photos ready for stitching together, you can add filters.
 There’s also a range of editing options which allow you to rearrange frames, adjust speed and add text/stickers.

 Coub allows you to use your own videos and cut them up according to your needs.
 Alternatively, you can use any video found on the Web.
 Just paste the link of the video, which allows you to edit it from within the app.
 Unlike other apps, though, Coub does not allow you to add filters or other enhancements to your GIFs; however, you can add music to your GIFs.

 Gifless is a web service you can access from your browser.
 It allows users to create minimalist thumbnail GIFs that consist of just text and emoji.
 Getting started is easy: access the site and begin by selecting the GIF size.
 Add the text and emoji, and you’re done!
 You can copy-paste all your favorite emoji in fields below the text.

 Tap the “Preview” button to check out your creation, then simply click “Download” to get the GIF on your computer.
 You can also share it directly to social media.